 As you're building the website in the Designer, Webflow generates a clean, semantic code in the background that doesn’t slow down your website and doesn’t leave any security loopholes in the code that could get the site hacked (which is common with WordPress sites).

 See the image below to get a sense of what Webflow Designer’s user interface looks like.

-Say goodbye to the old days when you have to wait weeks or even months for developers to make changes on your website, even as simple as changing the text and images, so you have no control over the website that you probably invested thousands of dollars on and you’re constantly relying on developers.
+Say goodbye to the old days when you had to wait days, weeks or even months for developers to make changes on your website, even as simple as changing the text and images.

 With the Webflow Editor, clients can make changes to their site without involving a developer, such as replacing an image, video, descriptions, logos, and so on.
 The editing process is the same as editing a word document, you simply hover the mouse cursor over any element and make the changes.
 See the Editor’s interface in the image below.

 The main selling point of Webflow is that you can design pretty much any kind of website without any code and limitations that you may have come across with website templates from other platforms, so you can have a custom website exactly the way you want it to represent your business and differentiate it from competitors to earn the trust of new customers.

 As mentioned earlier, Webflow has two separate user interfaces called the Designer and the Editor.
 It allows developers to develop the designs and animations inside the Designer, and clients have their own simple interface called the Editor to make basic changes to their website content without needing a developer, it works like editing a word document, easy right?